daaronr/fundraising_data_pull/README.md

 # FORK of Toby's original code to interact with the JustGiving API

-We (@daaronr and @oskasf) have adjusted it slightly (see commits) and  using this to do data pulls and capture data used elsewhere.
+We (@daaronr and @oskasf) have adjusted it slightly (see commits) and are using this to do data pulls and capture data used elsewhere.

 Adapted by Oska to automate the process of data pulling and munging.